mjg123/treajure/README.md

     lein deps # if it's the first time lein ring server-headless 8080

+to run tests use:

+    lein midje

+But some of the tests are acceptance tests so you will need to be running `lein ring` somewhere else.
+It is possible to specify which tests to run by specifying the whole namespace, ie:

+    lein midge cljprj.test.unit

+or

+    lein midge cljprj.test.acceptance

 ## License

 Copyright (C) 2011 Matthew Gilliard (mjg123) & Andrew Jones